andersonopt/website/content/solutions/ao-energy-market.md

     icon: edit.svg
     details: Don't leave financial upside on the table; evaluate as many scenarios as needed to optimize project parameters
-  - benefit: No Black Box
-    icon: speedometer.svg
-    details: Our models are open and flexible so that you can ensure the model's assumptions and inputs match your internal viewpoint
   - benefit: Fast Failure Made Easy
     icon: basic-plug.svg
     details: Easily model early-stage projects to more quickly eliminate unviable